 - Switch to a language other than the site’s default language.

 - WPML will register any string that appears on the page you are viewing.
 Move from page to page to cover all the strings you need.

 Please note that this is a database-intense operation.
 You should only enable it when building the site.
 When you are done registering strings, don’t forget to return to the String Translation admin page and disable ‘Track where strings appear on the site’.
 Your site’s speed will be significantly lower if you keep this option running in production mode.

 Auto register strings for translation

 WPML uses static code analysis to locate strings that require translation in the theme and plugins.
 In some cases, the static code-scan cannot reliably find all strings.
-This often happens when strings are generated using code (not really static).
+This often happens when strings are generated dynamically using code (not really static/”hard-coded”).

-By enabling the auto registration, WPML will record strings that need translation at display-time.
-The conservative option is to record strings when logged in as an administrator.
+By enabling auto registration, WPML will register strings that need translation at display-time.
+The conservative option is to register strings when logged in as an administrator.
 This means that when a logged-in admin browses the site, WPML registers for translation any strings that are displayed.

 This operation may increase the amount of database queries while strings are registering for translation.